eaasi/user-handbook/source/guide/my-resources.rst

 My Resources
 =============

-The My Resources page is unique for every EaaSI user account.
+The My Resources page is unique for every EAASI user account.
 It tracks and displays bookmarked and imported resources by the logged-in user.

 As on the :ref:`explore` page, you can use the Refine Your Results page to sort quickly through either My Bookmarks or Imported Resources based on Resource Type and Network Status.